Pandey0809/MDE-Project/README.md

      - invariant SufficientSpace: which doesnot let user to define more crates than the farmsize (defined in the MaxCrates attribute).
      - Property workingAI , workingDrones and workingCameras which give crate information about the respective component also links them together.
      - operations operation arePlantsAlive() which lets user check the health of the plants.
      - invariant arePlantsAlive, isSoiltooAcidic, isSoiltooBasic, isHumiditytooless, isHumiditytoomuch which help in maintaining certain standards for our sensors.
-  ##Task3-
-  1) Here we modify our model made in the task2.
+ **How to Run?
+ Open Eclipse-> open the file A2-> open the folder mde.smartFarming->model->smartFarming.ecore**

+  ## Assignment 3
+  This is divided into 2 tasks.
+  ### Modification of model in assginment 2 and doing model to model conversion of Smartfarm to it's modified version.( using ATL)
+  ### Generation of HTML documentation for the modified model using  model-to-text transformation. (using Acceleo)
+  1) Modifications-
+     -**Deletion** of TemepratureSensor, SoilSensor, HumiditySensor and their **Replacement by** CrateSensor metaclass -**Changing** AI to MonitoringOS.
+     - Adding and deleting various attributes including renaming some.
-  2) In the first part of the task we use ATL to perform model to medel transformation (version1 to version2).
+  3) After the  we create a **ATL** project to perform model to model transformation.
+**How to run?
+Open A3 zip file and run in eclipse-> register models in mde.smartFarming and mde.smartFarmin2->open project Farm.Version.transformation- run versioncontrol.atl file**.
-  3) In the second part of the task we use acceleo to generate html pages for out tranfromed model.
+  5) In the second part of the task we use **Acceleo** to generate html documentation for out modified  model.

-  ##Task4-
+**How to run?
+Open HTMLmodel projec->src folder-> HTMLmodel.main->run generate.mtl **

+  ## Assignment4-
+  This is divided into 2 parts -
+  ### Creating a concrete syntax of the model defined in Assignment 2 using xText
+  ### Defining a Graphical editor using Sirius
   1) We first generate a text editor for our model (from Task 2) using Xtext.
    To run the project-
-   a) Expand the zip file A4.1 and run the folder containing the main extext file as a eclipse instance.
+   - Expand the zip file A4.1 and run the org.xtext.example.mydsl project  as a eclipse instance.
-   b) In the new instance open A4.1.2 and run the farm project.
+   - In the new instance open A4.1.2 -> Farm project-> open the Farm1.mydsl file.
   2) In the second project we create a graphical editor for our model.
-   a) Open the zip file A4.2 and run the main ecore model in a eclipse instance.
+   - Open the zip file A4.2 and run the mde.smartFarming project as a eclipse instance.
-   b) On this instance open the file A4.2.2 and run the project.
+   - On this instance open the file A4.2.2 which contains smartfarming.samples and my.project.design projects.
+   - select viewpoin for smartfarming.samples and create a new diagram for the instance of mde.smartfarming by either opeining the Farm instance or throughrepresentation.aird file